 Field-hunting tip

-Look in sedimentary limestone country — that is the host setting where levantite typically forms.
+Look in sedimentary limestone country, the host setting where levantite typically forms.
 If you start seeing calcite, dolomite, quartz in float, you are in the right ground.
 Field specimens usually show a massive habit, so train your eye for that shape before scanning the outcrop.